Wildix/wildix-webhook-example/Readme.md

 ### Webhook transport

 In this demo, we use the `localtunnel` library to create a public URL for your local server.
-You can use another library if needed (ngrok, etc).
+You can use another library if needed (ngrok, etc.).

-1 Open `src/server.js` and set your unique subdomain name (random string)
+1. Open `src/server.js` and set your unique subdomain name (random string)

-2 Run webhook server
+2. Run Webhook server:
 ```bash
 npm run webhook:serve
 ```
-3 Copy & open link from console in the browser
+3. Copy & open the link from console in the browser

-4 Confirm your public IP: Paste your public IP to the form
+4. Confirm your public IP: paste your public IP to the form

-5 Go to PBX and install Webhook integration with URL from step 3
+5. Go to PBX and install Webhook integration with URL from step 3

-6 Copy integration secret and put to the `src/server.js`
+6. Copy integration secret and paste it to the `src/server.js`, to the following field:

 ```
 const secret = 'pasteCopiedSecretHere';
 ```
-7 Restart server with correct secret (step 2)
+7. Restart the server with the correct secret (step 2)

-8 Make calls and view logs in the server console
+8. Make calls and view logs in the server console

 ### AWS SQS transport

-1 Open file `src/sqs.js`;
+1. Open the file `src/sqs.js`;

-2 Set your `queueUrl` and your `AWS region & credentials`
+2. Set your `queueUrl` and your `AWS region & credentials`

-3 Run AWS SQS queue pooling
+3. Run AWS SQS queue pooling:
 ```bash
 npm run sqs:pool
 ```
-Make calls and view logs in the server console
+4. Make calls and view logs in the server console

 ## Supported event types